On infinite effectivity of motivic spectra and the vanishing of their motives: Main conservativity of motivization results

-The main result of this section is that (the "compact version" (b) of) Theorem 15 of \cite{bachcons} can be extended to the case when $k$ is an arbitrary non-orderable field.
+The main result of this section is that (the "compact version" (b) of) Theorem 16 of \cite{bachcons} can be extended to the case when $k$ is an arbitrary non-orderable field.
 Moreover, the restriction of $\mk^c$ to $2$-torsion objects is conservative for any $k$.

 So, in \S\ref{seasy} we prove the "triangulated parts" of these results.
 We deduce them from similar results of ibid. (where certain cohomological dimension finiteness was assumed) using a simple continuity argument (that is a particular case of the reasoning described in Remark \ref{rcont}(3)).
-We also note that the conservativity of $\mk^c$ never extends to "the whole" $\mk$; also, $\mk^c$ is never conservative if $k$ is not non-orderable (i.e., if it is formally real).
-Moreover, Morel's morphism $\eta$ is torsion if and only if $k$ is non-orderable; this is also equivalent to the vanishing of the component $\shtmi(k)$ of the Morel's decomposition (here one can consider either its $\z[\frac{1}{2}]$-linear or the $\q$-linear version).
+We also note that the conservativity of $\mk^c$ never extends to "the whole" $\mk$; moreover, $\mk^c$ is never conservative if $k$ is not non-orderable (i.e., if it is formally real).

-In \S\ref{sthom} we study the homotopy $t$-structures and (Voevodsky's) slice filtrations for $\shtlam(-)$ and $\dmlam(-)$ (for the coefficient ring $\lam\subset \q$); their properties follow from their well-known $\z$-linear versions.
+In \S\ref{sthom} we study the homotopy $t$-structures and (Voevodsky's) slice filtrations for $\shtlam(-)$ and $\dmlam(-)$ (for a coefficient ring $\lam\subset \q$); their properties follow from their well-known $\z$-linear versions.

 In \S\ref{sdiff} we prove the $\lam$-linear version of (the stronger part of) Bachmann's theorem over an arbitrary non-orderable $k$, stating that the $m$-homotopy connectivity of $M_{k,\lam}(E)$ for $E\in \obj \shlamc(k)$ ensures the $m$-homotopy connectivity (with respect to the homotopy $t$-structure $\tshlam$) of $E$ itself.
-We also give the following immediate applications of this result (for $k$ being any non-orderable perfect field): we prove the corresponding generalization of Theorem 2.2.1 of \cite{asok}, and prove that Theorem 30 of \cite{bachinv} (on the $\otimes$-invertibility of certain motives of affine quadrics) may be carried over to motivic spectra.
+We also give the following immediate applications of our results (for $k$ being any non-orderable perfect field): we prove the corresponding generalization of Theorem 2.2.1 of \cite{asok}, and prove that Theorem 33 of \cite{bachinv} (on the $\otimes$-invertibility of certain motives of affine quadrics) may be carried over to motivic spectra.